ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 >###### Strive for simplicity while coding: prefer simple code and solutions over complicated ones.
 >###### Avoid complicated tools, techniques and processes.

 There are many benefits to writing simple code.
-For a start it is easier to understand, which is great when other people (or maybe your future self) have to work with your code.
-But the most substantial benefit of simple code is that it is easy to test, and code that is easy to test is easier to _keep working_.
+To start, it is easier to understand.
+This is great when other people (or maybe your future self) have to work with your code.
+But the most substantial benefit of simple code is that simple code is easy to test, and code that is easy to test is easier to _keep working_.

 One way that code gets complicated is through _optimization_.
 So don’t be too quick to optimize your code.
 Personally I aim for good performance code, the best that I can achieve quickly anway, but only when it doesn’t sacrifice simplicity.
 In this book (not sure which chapter yet) we’ll talk about some rules for optimization to help prevent you from optimizing code before you need it.
 There’s a good reason Donald Knuth said that _premature optimization is the root of all evil_.

-Another way that code gets complicated is by _over engineering_, also known as _future proofing _your code.
+Another way that code gets complicated is by _over engineering_, also known as _future proofing_ your code.
 Experienced developers recognise when they are doing this, because so often in the past they have overly-complicated their code making it flexible enough to handle situations they later realized would never happen.

 It’s very liberating to understand that you should be coding for _now_ and not so much for _later_, but like anything in software development it’s a balancing act that relies on your judgment and experience (and sometimes a bit of luck, because you won’t always get it right!).